 Phoenix Military Divorce Attorney

 There are some specific and general differences between Family Law cases for service members compared to civilians.
 Our Phoenix military divorce attorneys take on cases including divorces, legal separations, annulments, child support, paternity, child custody/legal decision-making, parenting time/visitation, and grandparent’s rights issues.
-Some of the differences are discussed below.
+Some of the differences between hiring a divorce lawyer compared to a military divorce attorney are discussed below.

 Military Divorce Topics

 The topics that may have specific issues that are different for service members compared to civilians are addressed below.
 Some of those issues are:

 - Jurisdiction (which State or Country should your case be filed?)

 - Retirement and other benefits

 There should be very few differences in how child support is calculated for service members compared to traditional child support for civilians.